binarynonsense/bn-blog/_posts/2016-04-26-micro-review-jurassic-park-pc.md

 - game-reviews
 ---

 <p>Not as bas as I was expecting but it's, by far, the worst game I've played made by Telltale, one of my favorite developers.
-The game is full of quick time events, with little else left to do except some brief conversations and a few extremely simple puzzles.</br>
+The game is full of quick time events, with little else left to do except some brief conversations and a few extremely simple puzzles.
 The story and environments, even though they're nothing special, are the only reasons I enjoyed playing it, and probably only because I'm a fan of the movies.</p>